AnjaBasara/q-agency/README.md

 To run the CreateAuthor artisan command, execute the Docker container interactively by running the command:

-`docker exec -it <container_name> bash`
+`docker exec -it laravel-app bash`

-where <container_name> is the name of the above created container.

-> To see the name of the container, use `docker container ls` command to list all the containers and their names.

 and then call the command: